 Hallowe’en in Scotland will never be the same again…

 A fright night like no other, set in the depths of Fife, on a haunted farm….. what could possibly happen?
-Following last year’s sold out event, Scotland’s Fright Farm returns to Muddy Boots, bigger and better than ever.
+Following 2017’s sold out event, Scotland’s Fright Farm will return to terrorise visitors in October 2018.

 Terms & Conditions

 When purchasing tickets for Scotland’s Fright Farm, you agree to the following terms and conditions:

 - A ticket booking secures entry to the event on the date booked.
 Entry to the Farm will commence at 19:00 and recommended latest entry is 20:30.